 Quality indicators/criteria 5.
-Tea ching Staff 1 - 5 5.1 The number of teaching staff - full-time and exclusive work - and the subject area of the staff sufficiently support the programmes of study.
-4 5.2 The teaching staff of the Department has the relevant formal and substantive qualifications for teaching the individual subjects as described in the relevant legislation.
+Tea 5.
+Teaching Staff 5.1 The number of teaching staff - full-time and exclusive work - and the subject area of the staff sufficiently support the programmes of study.
+3 5.2 The teaching staff of the Department has the relevant formal and substantive qualifications for teaching the individual subjects as described in the relevant legislation.
 5 5.3 The visiting Professors' subject areas adequately support the Department's programmes of study.
 N/A 5.4 The special teaching staff and special scientists have the required qualifications, sufficient professional experience and expertise to teach a limited number of programmes of study.
 5 5.5 The ratio of special teaching staff to the total number of teaching staff is satisfactory.
-3 5.6 The ratio of the number of subjects of the programme of study taught by teaching staff working fulltime and exclusively to the number of subjects taught by part-time teaching staff ensures the quality of the programme of study.
-4 5.7 The ratio of the number of students to the total number of teaching staff is sufficient to support and ensure the quality of the programme of study.
-5 5.8 Feedback processes for teaching staff in regard to the evaluation of their teaching work, by the students, are satisfactory.
-5
+N/A 5.6 The ratio of the number of subjects of the programme of study taught by teaching staff working fulltime and exclusively to the number of subjects taught by part-time teaching staff ensures the quality of the programme of study.
+N/A 5.7 The ratio of the number of students to the total number of teaching staff is sufficient to support 5 and ensure the quality of the programme of study.

+Feedback processes for teaching staff in regard 5 to the evaluation of their teaching work, by the students, are satisfactory.